 Data is supposed to be an enabler: of insights, success, research, you name it.
 It’s also behind improved digital accessibility: web-based content, services, and products that are accessible to those with disabilities, whether it’s cognitive, visual, hearing, or motor.
-Emerging technologies are making strides in digital accessibility possible, and the results are pretty exciting.
+Emerging technologies like generative AI are making strides in digital accessibility possible, and the results are pretty exciting.

 How Accessible Data Enables Better Digital Accessibility